 4) To provide critiques and educational opportunities

-There is a general meeting at 10:30 a.m. the first Saturday of every month 10:30 at Elsie Quirk Library, Englewood.
+In normal times, there is a general meeting at 10:30 a.m. the first Saturday of every month at Elsie Quirk Library, Englewood.
 A short business meeting is followed by a keynote speaker, writing exercise, or writing activity.
-No meetings in July, August and September.
+No meetings in June, July, August and September.

 On the second Friday of every month, 10:30 a.m. at the Englewood Art Center.
 Those who wish to learn about and share their poetry meet to encourage one another, share comments and suggestions, or just listen.
 Prospective members are welcome to read, if time permits, without joining, for one meeting only.